moshangyi/mahjong/README.md

 ## 🕹️ How to Start a Game

-1. Host the Server
+1. Select Play Mode
+   - When you start the mahjong game the first thing is to select playing mode: Solo or Multiplayer.
+   - Solo: you will be assigned to N (North) seat and other three robots will joined automatically then jump to step 7 below.
+   - Multiplayer: you will be ask if you want Host Game or Join Game
+      - Host Game: you need to select a IP for other players please follow the instructions on the screen.
+      - Join Game: the app need to be granted permission of find devices on local network if the app join a game at first time.(go to step 4)
+2. Host the Server (if you selected Multiplayer -> Host Game mode skip this step but you need to make sure your SVR is ON)
    - One player must start the server by tapping the "SVR" button to host the game (even for solo play).
    - Then tap the "Join" button to join as a player.
-2. Get IP & Port
+3. Get IP & Port
    - After the server starts, an IP address and port number will appear in the message area, e.g., `192.168.1.8:53842`.
-3. Other Players Join
+4. Other Players Join
    - Up to 3 other players enter the host's IP and port in their message area and tap Join button to connect.
-4. For Solo Play
+5. For Solo Play (if at start you selected Solo mode you can skip this step)
    - Tap the other 3 seat labels marked "A" (available).
 They will change to "O" (occupied).
-5. Seat Assignment
+6. Seat Assignment
    - When all seats are occupied, each seat will be assigned one of the four winds: East(E), South(S), West(W), or North(N).
-6. Start the Game
+7. Start the Game
    - Whoever taps the Shuffle button first will become the dealer.
    - Tap the Dice button to roll the dice.
    - Tap the head tile on the wall to break it.
-7. Flowers
+8. Flowers
    - If you have flower tiles, claim them by tapping the tile, then tap the "Tail" button to get a replacement tile.
    - If you have no flowers, next player will get his/her turn automatically.
-8. Play
+9. Play
    - The dealer discards a tile (the first dicarded tile) by tapping it.
    - The next player draws a tile by tapping "Head", then discards one.
-9. Pung
+10. Pung
    - When you have a PUNG or KONG your massage area will turn to purple color and the center tile will flashing, you can stop others by tap center tile.
    - To do so you will reveal that you have 2 or 3 the same tiles.
 If you don't need the PUNG/KONG, do nothing (hide information).
    - Then in the popup window, you will make a dicision if you really want PUNG/KONG.